 Retro-FM Effluent Pump Chamber to Leech Field Install

 – In applications where the existing problematic, pressurized sewage and grey water force main and or large diameter pressurized potable water pipe is exposed and above ground, the simplest method of measuring is with an external measuring device such as a measuring tape and/or flexible ruler.

 – In applications where the existing problematic, pressurized sewage and grey water force main and or large diameter pressurized potable water pipe system is buried it is beneficial to internally measure the length of heating cable required with an electrical or plumbing fish tape.

 As in all cases, if you are unfamiliar or uncomfortable with the measuring and or installation of a Heat-Line product please consult directly with a Heat-Line application specialist or contact a qualified local tradesperson.

-Retro-FM is a custom order product however in most cases it can be shipped out within 3 days from time of order.
+Retro-FM is a custom order product however in most cases it can be shipped out within 3 days from the time of order.
 Please call for current availability and lead times.
-For a quotation on this product and more CLICK HERE.

 Included in a Retro-FM system:

 Factory finished, self-regulating heating cable set installed in ½ inch HDPE polyethylene pipe in pre-determined length

 120/240V GFC models: 20 ft.
 (6m) power supply lead with built-in 27 milliamp ground fault circuit interrupter plug-in device